-Each state has its own set of tax laws, tax codes and collection procedures in place to allow the taxpayer to deal with their delinquent state tax debt.
+Each state has its own set of tax laws, tax codes, and collection procedures in place to allow taxpayers to deal with their delinquent state tax debt.
 Unlike Internal Revenue Service debts, state tax liens do not have a collection statute expiration date and vary for each state.At Lifeback Tax, our qualified tax professionals deal with all 50 states throughout the United States.
 We are aware of each states' collection guidelines and can properly represent you in front of the state.

 State Tax Lien FAQs

 A state tax lien is a legal claim of the State against your property to pay debt owed.

 It depends on where you live.
 It is advised you seek counsel from a local tax specialist or attorney.